-This day, in Muslim world, brings rejoicing and happiness.
-The rejoicing is not, however, at the departure of the month of Ramadhan; it is the happiness which man feels after successfully completing an important task.
+This day brings rejoicing and happiness.
+The rejoicing is not, however, at the departure of the month of Ramadhan: it is the happiness which man feels after successfully completing an important task.

-So far as the passing away of the month of Ramadhan is concerned, Muslim religious leaders of the early days of Islam always felt profound sorrow when it came to an end, as they felt that they were being deprived of the spiritual blessings which were associated with the month of fasting.
+So far as the passing away of the month of Ramadhan is concerned, Muslim religious leaders of the early clays of Islam always felt profound sorrow when it came to an end, as they felt that they were being deprived of the spiritual blessings which were associated with the month of fasting.

-To show the original Islamic feeling at the end of Ramadhan, I am quoting some of the sentences from an invocation by Imam Zainul-Abedeen.
-He says:-
+To show the original Islamic feeling at the end of Ramadhan, I am quoting some of the sentences from an invocation by Imam Zainul-Abedeen (a.s.).
+He (a.s.) says: -

-"O Lord, Thou hast ordained Ramadhan to be one of the most chosen

-....; and Thou hast distinguished it from all other months, and chosen it out of all other seasons and periods; and given it preference to all the times of the year, by having sent the Qur'an and the light of guidance in it, and by having increased the faith, and by having enjoined the observance of fast in it, and by encouraging us to stand up for prayer at night, and by placing in it the glorious 'Night of Qadr' which is better than a thousand months.
+"O Lord!
+Thou hast ordained Ramadhan to be one of the most chosed and Thou hast distinguished if from all other months, and chosen it out of all other seasons and periods, and given it preference to all the times of the year, by having sent the Qur'an and the light of guidance in it and by having increased the faith. and by having enjoined the observance of fast in it, and by encouraging us to stand up for prayer at night, and by placing in it the glorious 'Night of Qadr' which is better than a thousand months.

-"Therefore, in accordance with Thy command, we kept fast in its days, and with Thy help, we stood up for prayers in its nights; presenting ourselves, by means of its fasts and prayers, for Thy Mercy which Thou dist offer to us.
+"Therefore, in accordance with thy commands, we kept fast in the days and with Thy help, we stood up for prayers in its nights; presenting ourselves, by means of its fasts and prayers, for Thy mercy which Thou didst offer to us.

 "And, verily, this month of Ramadhan stayed amongst us a welcome stay; and gave us a righteous company; bestowing upon us the most excellent benefits in the universe.
-Now, it departs from us at the completion of its time.
+Now it departs from us at the completion of its time.

-"Therefore, we bid it farewell as we did good-bye to one whose departure is hard upon us and makes us sad; and whose parting away makes us feel lonely."
+"Therefore, we bid it farewell as we did good-bye to one whose departure is hard upon us and make us feel sad; and whose parting away makes us lonely."

-Then he turns towards the month of Ramadhan, speaking in an endearing tone:-
+Then he turned towards the month of Ramadhan, speaking in an endearing tone:

-"How much did we long for thee yesterday; and how intense will be our eagerness for thee tomorrow.
-Peace be on thee and thy excellence of which we have been deprived, and thy blessings which will no longer be with us."
+"How much did we long for thee yesterday; and how intense will be our eagerness for thee tomorrow!
+Peace be on thee and thy excellence of which we have been deprived, and thy blessings which will no longer be with us.